Bertrand Russell was a twentieth century philosopher and pacifist

 1878: Death of his grandfather.
 Lady Russell takes over his upbringing at at Pembroke Lodge in Richmond Park, London.

-1889: Visited the Paris Exhibition with the Pearsall Smith family of American Quakers to whom he was “Lord John’s grandson.”
+1889: Russell visited the Paris Exhibition with the Pearsall Smith family of American Quakers to whom he was “Lord John’s grandson.”
 Climbed the Eiffel Tower soon after it was completed.

 1890: Russell goes to Trinity College, Cambridge studying mathematics and philosophy and the moral sciences.

-1894: Completes his Moral Sciences Tripos during the summer a goes to Paris to be an attache at the British Embassy.
+1894: He completes his Moral Sciences Tripos during the summer a goes to Paris to be an attache at the British Embassy.
 After his marriage and a few months in Berlin studying social democracy he went to live in Haslemere.

-1896: Appointed as a lecturer of German Social Democracy at the London School of Economics.
+1896: Russell is appointed as a lecturer of German Social Democracy at the London School of Economics.

 1900: Visits the International Mathematical Congress in Paris.

-1901: First discovers Russell’s Paradox, one of set-theoretical paradoxes, where a set appears to be a member of itself if it is not a member of itself.
+1901: He first discovers Russell’s Paradox, one of set-theoretical paradoxes, where a set appears to be a member of itself if it is not a member of itself.

 1902: Begins corresponding with the Philosopher Gottlob Frege.
 He became a member of the “Coefficients Dining Club” This was a group of social reformers set up by Sidney and Beatrice Webb who were members of the Fabian Society.

-1903: Stakes his claim as an important philosopher with the publication of “the Principles of Mathematics.
+1903: He stakes his claim as an important philosopher with the publication of “the Principles of Mathematics.
 “Works with his friend Alfred Whitehead on the mathematical logic of Frege and Guiseppe Peano.
-Depsite his philosophical leanings he was interested in politics and spoke out in favour of Free Trade.
+Despite his philosophical leanings he was interested in politics and spoke out in favour of Free Trade.

 1905: Russell develops the Theory of Descriptions”.
 Writes an article for the Journal “The Mind” on Denoting.